-Habitat: Moist areas, low to mid-elevations.
+Habitat: Moist areas, including meadows and forest edge from low to middle elevations.

 Conservation Status: Not of concern

 Robust, single-stemmed perennial from a taproot or a cluster of fibrous roots, 1-3 m. tall.